Waltham Abbey Royal Gunpowder Mills: Gunpowder production

+Nitrocellulose production

+In the 1830s and 1840s various chemists had discovered that cellulose, in the form of cotton, paper, starch, or wood fibres, could be nitrated; and that the product of these reactions, if left to dry for a few hours, or a few days, would burn readily.
+Christian Friedrich Schönbein, at Basel and Rudolf Christian Böttger, of Frankfurt_am_Main appear to have independently produced a nitrated cotton in 1846; and then worked together to promote it as a possible replacement for gunpowder.
+They visited the Royal Arsenal, that year, to promote their findings.
+The explosive manufacturer John Hall & Sons, of Faversham, bought the patent and gained the sole right to manufacture it in England.
+He opened the world's first guncotton factory, at their Marsh Works, Faversham.
+The explosives works was totally destroyed when it exploded on 14 July 1847, killing 18 to 20 of the workers.
+The works never reopened.
+Similar explosions took place at two factories in France, so no guncotton was produced after this in England nor France for about sixteen years.

+From 1849, Captain Wilhelm Lenk von Wolfsberg, in Austria, began to work with nitrocellose; he produced nitrocellulose that was acceptable for military use.
+He patented its method of production on 4 June 1864 and was asked to give lectures in France and in England where Frederick Abel, Ordnance Chemist at the Royal Arsenal became interested.

+Cordite production

 During Second World War, Waltham Abbey remained an important cordite production unit and for the first two years of the war was the sole producer of RDX.
 RDX is one component of torpex, the explosive that was used in the Bouncing Bomb.
 RDX production was transferred to ROF Bridgwater and cordite production was dispersed to new propellant factories at ROF Bishopton, ROF Wrexham and ROF Ranskill.
 The Royal Gunpowder Mills finally closed on 28 July 1945.

 The establishment re-opened as a research centre known as the Explosives Research and Development Establishment, or ERDE, in 1945.
 It became the Propellants, Explosives and Rocket Motor Establishment, Waltham Abbey, or PERME Waltham Abbey in 1977.
 The rocket activity later extended to the production of rocket motors, including work on the Skylark project.
 The South site and the Lower Island works were handed over to Royal Ordnance plc immediately before it was privatised in 1984.

 The North side however remained in Ministry of Defence control as a research centre; becoming part of the Royal Armament Research and Development Establishment.
 After various reorganisations, the research centre finally closed in 1991.
 Since 1999, the Mills are an Anchor Point of the European Route of Industrial Heritage, set in 175 acre of parkland and containing 21 buildings of major historical importance.